 - Get Others to Help You Edit: No good creative work can be completed in a vacuum.
 Even something small and low-stakes like a Tweet or Facebook post will benefit from the review of another person.
 This could be a stakeholder on your team at work, or a peer who is also doing writing.
 This added insight will help you fix everything from minor typos to big issues with the order of information, your reasoning, or a mismatch of voice and tone.

 These five tips for how to write content are a great place to start.
 The first few content writing samples from beginners might feel very hard to write, but content writing does get easier and better with practice!
-If you’d like a chance for even more practice, DemandJump University offers free online courses in Marketing Content Writing and even includes submitting an assignment to be graded by our content writing experts.
+If you’d like a chance for even more practice, DemandJump University offers free resource library in Marketing Content Writing and even includes submitting an assignment to be graded by our content writing experts.

 Developing Content Writing Skills for Research